"Or Matias is marvelous"

 Or has worked extensively with: Josh Groban, The Trans Siberian Orchestra, Hamilton’s Phillipa Soo, Ingrid Michaelson, Rachael Yamagata, actors Emily Kinney and Josh Radnor, Dave Malloy, Rachel Chavkin, violin virtuoso Amadeus Leopold, tap dancer Andrew Nemr, and countless others.
 As an officially endorsed “Yamaha Artist”, he has penned original music and collaborations with the leading musicians across all genres, ranging from pop, hip-hop, rock, classical, jazz, musical theater, and children’s music.
 Or’s touring as a classical and jazz pianist has taken him to New Zealand, Australia (Melbourne Festival), Germany, Kosovo, and all over the US, where he performed to sold-out crowds and wide acclaim.

-Or is set to release a children’s album in the winter of 2020 featuring all original songs.
+Or has released a children’s album featuring all original songs.
 He is currently writing an animated children’s TV series, made of all originally developed storytelling and 12 musical episodes.
-His dramatic musical, The Wave, for which he wrote the libretto along with the music, received its World Premiere production in the fall of 2020 at the Musiktheater Linz in Austria.
+His dramatic musical, The Wave, for which he wrote the libretto along with the music, received its World Premiere production in the fall of 2020 at the Musiktheater Linz in Austria and won "Best Musical", "Best Composition", and "Best Book" at the 2021 Deutscher Musical Theater Preis.
 His mini-musical Wall Between Us was performed across the United States to wide acclaim.
 He is currently writing scores for tap-ballet Rising to the Tap featuring tap dancer Andrew Nemr, and a song-cycle titled The Things That Shape Us.
 Or was a member of the 2020 New Dramatists Composer-Librettist Studio (8 selected per year), and the 2019 Composer-in-Residence at the prestigious SPACE on Ryder Farm.
+He regularly scores podcasts for "Israel Story", and has received writing commissions from various organizations including Musical Theater Factory, MusicTalks, and more.

 Education & Training: